Dress Code, Club Rules and Bye-Laws explained

 We kindly ask for your help in supporting the Dress Code, Club Rules and Bye-Laws

 Press on the link below to see our temporary reopening dress code and Club rules.

 Gentlemen are required to wear smart business attire, this includes a jacket and long-sleeved, fully button-fronted collared shirts.
 Ties are not required to be worn in the Club's public areas.

 Ladies are required to wear conventional smart business dress, which includes smart trouser suit, skirt or dress.

-At the weekend and at breakfast in the Dining Room, jackets are not required and short-sleeved button-fronted shirts are acceptable.
+At the weekend and at breakfast in the Dining Room, jackets are not required and short-sleeved button-fronted shirts or smart polo shirts are acceptable.

 In the Summer months of June, July and August, you are not required to wear a jacket in any of the public areas.

-Sportswear, polo shirts, all denim, jeans, vest tops, leggings (including jeggings), casual zipped or leather jackets, sweatshirts, fleeces and trainers are not permitted unless you are within the Sports Area or AQUA Café.
+Sportswear, polo shirts, all denim, jeans (with the exception of the above), vest tops, leggings (including jeggings), casual zipped or leather jackets, sweatshirts, fleeces and trainers are not permitted unless you are within the Sports Area or AQUA Café.

 All outerwear, such as overcoats, hats and scarves, should be hung in the cloakroom on the ground floor, the Dining Room cloakroom on the second floor or the coat racks provided in the function rooms during your event.